kendramlyons/guest-analysis-CAWC/README.md

 **Data Pre-Processing and Limitations**

-Data have been pre-cleaned but may still contain mistakes.
-Data are collected by group, and have been "individualized" for this analysis by duplicating each row according the the group size it represents.
-This introduces some noise into the data.
-In some cases have been aggregated by date or category.
+Data have been pre-cleaned but may still contain errors.
+Collection is by group, so the data have been "individualized" for this analysis by duplicating each row according the the group size it represents.
+This introduces some noise into the data, especially for family groups who are multinational or multilingual.
+In some cases data have been aggregated by date or category.
+Variables extrapolated from the data include stay length (from arrival and departure dates), week number, arrival year and arrival month, but extrapolation was not pristine and there are some errors.

 **Privacy Statement**

 Because much of the data collected about people who pass through the shelter are of a personal and sensitive nature, raw data is not stored in this repository.
-Data have been de-identified by removing private or non-relevant variables.
+Data have been de-identified by removing private and non-relevant variables.

 **Further Information**